nathanshammah/piqs/README.md

 ## Resources
 The code can be found in [1].
 A paper detailing the theoretical aspects and illustrating many applications is in [2].
 The original permutational invariant theory can be found here Chase and Geremia 2008.
-Some of the other existing open-source libraries for open quantum dynamics is $Permutations$ [3] by Peter Kirton and $PsiQuaSP$ by Michal Gegg.
+Some of the other existing open-source libraries for open quantum dynamics is *Permutations* [3] by Peter Kirton and *PsiQuaSP* by Michal Gegg.
 [4]

 [1] https://github.com/nathanshammah/piqs